For Freeport-McMoRan Inc. [FCX], Analyst sees a rise to $34. What next?

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20221019006199/en/.

-Over the last 12 months, FCX stock rose by 9.35%.
-The one-year Freeport-McMoRan Inc. stock forecast points to a potential downside of -7.83.
-The average equity rating for FCX stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $56.56 billion, with 1.43 billion shares outstanding and 1.42 billion shares in the current float.
-Compared to the average trading volume of 16.11M shares, FCX stock reached a trading volume of 15003418 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 15.91M shares, FCX reached a trading volume of 10592303 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Scotiabank have made an estimate for Freeport-McMoRan Inc. shares, keeping their opinion on the stock as Sector Perform, with their previous recommendation back on November 11, 2022.
 The new note on the price target was released on October 06, 2022, representing the official price target for Freeport-McMoRan Inc. stock.
 On July 13, 2022, analysts decreased their price target for FCX shares from 48 to 28.

-Freeport-McMoRan Inc. [FCX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.26.
-With this latest performance, FCX shares gained by 29.70% in over the last four-week period, additionally sinking by -2.15% over the last 6 months – not to mention a rise of 9.35% in the past year of trading.
+Freeport-McMoRan Inc. [FCX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.05.
+With this latest performance, FCX shares gained by 13.40% in over the last four-week period, additionally sinking by -3.50% over the last 6 months – not to mention a rise of 1.19% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Freeport-McMoRan Inc. [FCX] shares currently have an operating margin of +34.95 and a Gross Margin at +37.07.
 Freeport-McMoRan Inc.’s Net Margin is presently recorded at +19.23.